 How you structure your site will affect the overall user experience and search engine ranking.
 Starting from the home page your products should be organised into main categories and then subcategories.
 Most of your link authority will be on your home page so it makes sense to keep your products close to the home page and only a few clicks away.

 There are many different ways of organising your products but keyword research could lend a helping hand if you’re unsure.
 For example, if you’re selling handbags you could categorise by brand, style or material.
-If you’re selling sofas you could categorise by type, the number of seats or type.
+If you’re selling sofas you could categorise by style, the number of seats or material.
 You want to make it easy for your customers but if there is supporting keyword data then it would be wise to create a category for it.

 Once you’ve decided on your categories you can start to build your structure.
 Ideally, you want to keep your URLs clean and readable.
 To achieve this you need to do the following: